Dr David Burgess

 He undertook a residency in small animal surgery at Murdoch University whilst also completing a masters of veterinary surgery looking at the biomechanics of locking plates.

 Lucas was accepted by examination as a Member of the Australian and New Zealand College of Veterinary Scientists (Surgery chapter) in 2011.
 He became a Diplomate of the American College of Veterinary Surgeons – Small Animal in 2015 and an RCVS Recognised Specialist in Small Animal Orthopaedics in 2016.
 He has spent several years working in the Northwest of England prior to making the decision to return home to Brisbane.
 He has a broad array of surgical training and clinical experiences, enabling him to offer the very best to QVS clients.
+He is certified to perform Total Hip Replacements and has extensive experience in minimally invasive traumatology.

 Dr Karen Hazell